Richard Nixon's Success and Achievements in Timeline

 On October 1, 1943, Richard Nixon was promoted to lieutenant in the Navy.

-In 1946, after leaving the Navy, Nixon and his wife returned to Whittier.
-He began a year of intensive campaigning, successfully winning the election against Jerry Voorhis.
+In 1946, after leaving the Navy, Richard Nixon and his wife returned to Whittier, California, where he began a year of intensive campaigning, ultimately winning the election against Jerry Voorhis with 65,586 votes.

-On May 19, 1948, the Mundt-Nixon Bill passed the House by a vote of 319 to 58, marking Nixon's first significant victory in Congress, although it later failed in the Senate.
+On May 19, 1948, the Mundt–Nixon Bill passed the House by 319 to 58.
+The Nixon Library cites this bill's passage as Nixon's first significant victory in Congress.

-In August 1948, Nixon gained national attention as a member of the House Un-American Activities Committee by helping break the Alger Hiss spy case, pressing for the investigation to continue despite doubts.
+In August 1948, Richard Nixon gained national attention when his persistence as a House Un-American Activities Committee member helped break the Alger Hiss spy case, leading to Hiss's perjury conviction in 1950.

 September 23, 1952: The Checkers Speech